 In addition, we may pursue clinical trials for sapacitabine and seliciclib in more than one indication.
 There is a risk that severe toxicity observed in a trial for one indication could result in the delay or suspension of all trials involving the same drug candidate.
 Even if we believe the data collected from clinical trials of our drug candidates are promising with respect to safety and efficacy, such data may not be deemed sufficient by regulatory authorities to warrant product approval.
 Clinical data can be interpreted in different ways.
 Regulatory officials could interpret such data in different ways than we do which could delay, limit or prevent regulatory approval.
 The FDA, other regulatory authorities or we may suspend or terminate clinical trials at any time.
-Any failure or significant delay in completing clinical trials for our drug candidates, may severely harm our business and reputation.
+Any failure or significant delay in completing clinical trials for our drug candidates, or in receiving regulatory approval for the commercialization of our drug candidates, may severely harm our business and reputation.